Grosse Pointe Blank: Box office

-The film earned an estimated $6,870,397 in its opening weekend, ranking number four at the box office.
-It went on to earn $28,084,357 in the United States, and a total of $31,070,412 worldwide.
+The film opened at number four with an estimated $6.9 million and went on to gross $28.1 million domestically ($31.1 million worldwide) against a production budget reported at $15 million.
 In the United States, it was released the same month as Romy and Michele's High School Reunion, another 1980s-themed high school reunion film that Disney was involved with.

 Critical response

 Grosse Pointe Blank received positive reviews from critics.
-Review aggregation website Rotten Tomatoes gave the film a rating of 81%, based on 72 reviews, with an average rating of 7.10/10.
+Review aggregation website Rotten Tomatoes gave the film a rating of 82%, based on 73 reviews, with an average rating of 7.10/10.
 The website's critical consensus reads: "A high-concept high school reunion movie with an adroitly cast John Cusack and armed with a script of incisive wit."
-Metacritic gave the film a score of 76 out of 100, based on reviews from 27 critics, indicating "generally favorable reviews".
+Metacritic gave the film a score of 76 out of 100, based on reviews from 27 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Travers of Rolling Stone magazine wrote a positive review.
 Travers praised the writing as "smart, not smartass", praised director George Armitage for smashing action scenes that reveal character, praised Aykroyd and the talented cast in smaller supporting roles, and ultimately said the film "flies on Cusack’s seductive malevolence," and called him a marvel.

 Roger Ebert gave the film 2.5 stars out of 4.
-He praised the chemistry between the lead actors and enjoyed the dialogue, but considered it a near-miss, wishing for a wittier, more articulate, better ending.
+He praised the chemistry between the lead actors and enjoyed the dialogue, but considered it a "near-miss", wishing for a wittier, more articulate ending rather than an action sequence.